emiliobondioli/flipper/README.md

     port: 3001,
   },
   stage: {
-    // varies depending on the type of panel used, defaults are for AlfaZeta XY5
+    // configuration for different panel types and dimensions, defaults are for AlfaZeta XY5
     panelConfig: {
         width: 28,
         height: 7,